ScryEngineering/scrygroup.com/content/services/consulting-training.md

 1. Define your needs:

-    We meet with you to understand your team's existing skills, knowledge, strengths and areas to improve, then plan a roadmap to fill in the critical skills and knowledge gaps.
+    We meet with you to understand your team's existing skills, knowledge, strengths and areas to improve.
+We spend time understanding *your* industry niche better, as better domain knowledge leads to better results.

 2. Build a custom strategy

    Every team is different, and yours requires a unique approach to achieve your desired results.
+We learn the context of the industry you work in, and how your team fits within this larger context.
 Together we build a custom strategy with the precise mix of consulting and training needed to reach your goals.
+This includes identifying critical skills and knowledge gaps that need to be filled.

 3. Work with your team

    Time to put our strategy into action!
-Working in collaboration with your IT and technical support staff on a specific project, we use tools and tactics tailored to your team, needs and workflow.
+Working in collaboration with your developers, IT and technical support staff on a specific project, we use tools and tactics tailored to your team, needs and workflow.

 4. Get ready to learn